What is the Best Keyword Research Tool For You? [Free & Premium]

 One thing that is important if you aren't relying on keyword difficulty scores is to have central information.
 I like to have access to the SERPs from my keyword research tool.
 KWFinder and Ahrefs do this the best.

-I like when tools don't require you to go to several different places to get the information you're looking for.
+I like when tools don't require you to go to several different places to get the keyword data you're looking for.
 Long Tail Pro, KWFinder, and Ahrefs are great about having everything pretty close together.

 You want your keyword research tool to give you results that aren't just like the results you get everywhere else.
-Jaaxy and Long Tail Pro excel at giving you some amazing long tail keywords that you don't find elsewhere.
+Jaaxy and Long Tail Pro excel at giving you some amazing keyword ideas that you don't find elsewhere.

-Ahrefs, Serpstat, and SEMRush pack in plenty of unique keywords, but you have to get pretty creative with the filtering to find them.
+Ahrefs, Serpstat, and SEMRush pack in plenty of unique keyword ideas too, but you have to get pretty creative with the filtering to find them.

 What Is The Best Keyword Research Tool For Me?